dfederm/dfederm.github.io/_posts/2020-12-13-debugging-msbuild.md

 ## Producing binary logs

-As the binary logger is build-into MSBuild, enabling it is as simple as using command-line option `-binaryLogger`, or `-bl` for short, eg. As with other MSBuild command-line options, it works with the `dotnet` CLI.
+As the binary logger is build-into MSBuild, enabling it is as simple as using command-line option `-binaryLogger`, or `-bl` for short.
+As with other MSBuild command-line options, it works with the `dotnet` CLI.

 When a specific file is not provided, it defaults to dropping an `msbuild.binlog` in the current directory.